owncloud/web/docs/testing/testing.md

 $ pnpm build:w
 ```

-Our compose setup automatically mounts it into an oC10 and oCIS backend, respectively.
+Our compose setup automatically mounts it into an oCIS backend, respectively.
 Web also gets recompiled on changes.

 #### Run E2E Tests